-This may come as a surprise to some, given how readily available and popular they are within the community, but the government is now cracking down on suppliers and sellers of these products banning all disposable vapes.
+This may come as a surprise, given how readily available and popular they are within the community, but the government is now cracking down on suppliers and sellers of these products banning all disposable vapes.

 There is significant concern that health warnings struggle to hold any weight with people because of how easy it is to get your hands on one – which makes sense, if they were so bad for you wouldn’t they be harder to get?